 12 Black Friday Marketing Ideas That Cut Through the Noise

-If shopping is like a sport, the day after Thanksgiving, aka Black Friday, is the ultimate showdown.
-So you better get your Black Friday marketing strategies ready.
+If shopping is like a sport, Black Friday is the ultimate showdown.
+You’d best get your Black Friday marketing strategies ready.
 Unfortunately, there’s a lot of noise out there when it comes to Black Friday marketing campaigns.
-Here are some ways to make yours stand apart from the pack.
+Here are some ways to make your business stand apart from the pack.

 Skip the early morning madness.